-Together, the analysis tools and results in this work set the foundation for a systematic means to design and analyze spiking controllers in soft robotics.
-They also open the way towards extending the approach to more complex and distributed soft-robotic platforms spanning diverse morphologies.
-Current directions include the deployment of these controllers in an origami-based soft robotic crawler \cite{Earnhardt2025}, the extension of the theory to multi-segmented robotic architectures, and the adaptive control of electrical timescales to match mechanical scales for further efficiency—paralleling the homeostatic regulation observed in biological neural circuits.
+Together, the analysis tools and results in this work lay the foundation for a systematic framework to design and analyze spiking controllers in soft robotic systems.
+They also open the door to extensions toward more complex and distributed soft robotic platforms spanning diverse morphologies.
+Current directions include the deployment of these controllers in an origami-based soft robotic crawler \cite{Earnhardt2025}, extensions to multi-segmented robotic architectures, and the adaptive regulation of electrical timescales to match mechanical scales for further efficiency—paralleling the homeostatic regulation observed in biological neural circuits.